June 9, 2022

 CLM removes the need for manual processes and replaces them with automated workflows that provide your employees with more time to focus on creative tasks and building relationships.

-Stages in the Contract Lifecycle Management process
+Stages in the CLM process

 An effective contract lifecycle management process consists of 9 stages: